ananas1991/MusicWizardBot/README.en.md

 🛠️ Setup and Installation

-Follow these steps to get your own instance of the Music Wizard Bot running.
+Follow these steps to get your own instance of the MusicWizard Bot running.
 1. Prerequisites

     Python 3.9 or higher